HuntedCode/python-movie-analyzer/README.md

 ## License
 MIT License—free to use and modify.

 Built by Jeffrey Lowe as part of a 6-month Python learning plan for remote coding jobs.
-Last updated: July 31, 2025.
+Last updated: August 5, 2025.